 Where is Steve Watson now?

-Upon retiring from playing Watson went into coaching and in 2010 was appointed development coach at Huddersfield Town working with former Newcastle United team mate Lee Clark.
+Upon retiring from playing Watson went into coaching and in 2010 was appointed development coach at Huddersfield Town working with former Newcastle United team-mate Lee Clark.

-In August 2012 he moved with Clark to Birmingham City as a coach and was promoted to assistant manager in February 2014.
+In August 2012 he moved with Clark to Birmingham City initially to work as a coach but he was promoted to assistant manager in February 2014.

-In October 2014 Steve Watson was dismissed from the club along with Lee Clark after a string of poor results left the West Midlands side at the wrong end of the table.
+In October 2014 Watson was dismissed from the club along with Lee Clark after a string of poor results left the West Midlands side at the wrong end of the table.

-During the 2015-16 season whilst actively pursuing a job in management and to gain some more experience, Watson went to assist at non-league Macclesfield Town.
+During the 2015-16 season whilst actively pursuing a job in management and in order to gain some more experience, Watson went to assist at non-league Macclesfield Town.

-In June 2016, Macclesfield Town confirmed that they had appointed Steve Watson as their new assistant manager on a permanent basis.
+Impressing the bosses at the club, Macclesfield appointed Watson as their new assistant manager on a permanent basis in June 2016.